twolinin/longphase/README.md

 -o modcall
 ```

-An example of ModCall VCF file
+An output example of a modcall-generated VCF is shown below, which can be provided to longphase for co-phasing with other variants.
+The phased modifications are written into a new VCF same as SNPs.
 ```
 ##INFO=<ID=RS,Number=.,Type=String,Description="Read Strand">
 ##INFO=<ID=MR,Number=.,Type=String,Description="Read Name of Modified position">